Accounting for shared covariates in semi-parametric Bayesian additive regression trees: TIMSS 2019 Application

 As we now consider all three aforementioned categorical covariates of primary interest, we note that BCF is inadequate for this application as it admits only one binary covariate.
 As VCBART extends BCF to allow for more covariates (of any type) in the linear predictor, we replace BCF with VCBART in the comparison with CSP-BART and SSP-BART.
 We use $80\%$ of the data for training and use the remaining $20\%$ as a test set to evaluate out-of-sample prediction performance.
-Firstly, we note that the root mean squared errors on the test set are comparable for CSP-BART ($58.1$) and SSP-BART ($58.4$)\footnotemark, but VCBART ($62.3$) is slightly worse.
-Secondly, we present the parameter estimates based on the training set under each model for the three chosen primary covariates, along with associated $95\%$ CIs, in Table \ref{tab2_VCBART_semiBART}.
+As a base for comparison, we note that the RMSEs obtained using just the average of the training and test outcomes are $65.10$ and $64.48$, respectively.
+Firstly, the RMSEs on the training and test sets are comparable for CSP-BART ($57.2$ and $58.2$) and SSP-BART ($57.6$ and $58.6$)\footnotemark, but VCBART ($57.28$ and $60.35$) is slightly worse for the test set.
+Secondly, we present the parameter estimates based on the training set under each model for the three chosen primary covariates, along with associated $90\%$ CIs, in Table \ref{tab2_VCBART_semiBART}.

-Students whose parents studied at `university or higher' or obtained `post-secondary' qualifications tend to have higher mathematics scores than those whose parents were educated up to secondary level at most.
-The effects become more pronounced at lower education levels.
-A similar pattern of higher scores is observed for students who devote increasingly more time to homework, with the notable exception of CSP-BART; this is the only method to suggest that students who spend `more than $90$ minutes' on homework score less than those who spend less time (but still more than those who do `no homework').
-VCBART's estimates are quite extreme for these two levels, possibly due to the small numbers of observations therein.
-Lastly, all models suggest that students in schools with `moderate to severe' discipline problems tend to have lower scores than those in schools with `hardly any' or `minor' problems.